catchouli/coment/README.md

 Entity::getComponent() will return nullptr if the entity does not have a component, which can be used to check if an entity has a component of a particular type and provide a default if not.
 (In other words, optional components.)

 The pointers returned for components are temporary, and should not be stored.
-They may be reallocated at any time between callbacks.
+They may be reallocated at any time between callbacks when a coment API has been called.

 <h5>Systems</h5>